-A synecdoche is a figure of speech in which the whole of a thing is put for a part, or, the part of a thing is put for the whole.
+A synecdoche is a figure of speech in which the

+whole of a thing is put for a part, or, the part of a thing is put for the whole.

-For example, the genus may be put for the species- or the species put for the genus.
+For example, the genus may be put for the species-or the species put for the genus.

-e.g. Synecdoche in the Bible:
+Examples of synecdoche in the Bible: